artsy/artsy.github.io/_posts/2020-03-30-team-working-agreements.md

 divided into several product teams, and each team contains at least one representative from product, design, data, and engineering.
 Each PDDE team delivers product solutions targeted to a specific product need.

-Until recently, those teams could expect a significant change in team members every quarter, as we encouraged engineers to explore other teams.
+Until recently, those teams could expect a significant change in team members at the start of every quarter, as we encouraged engineers to explore other teams.
 The purpose of this practice was to spread knowledge throughout the organization, and give folks the opportunity to keep themselves aligned with projects they found most interesting.